About the Competition

 Rising Star Award

-Since the 2021 competition, the IFComp has recognized the highest-rated game by a first-time entrant in the competition, called the Rising Star Award.
+Since the 2021 competition, the IFComp has recognized the highest-rated game by a first-time entrant in the competition, called the Rising Star Award, which is permanently recorded in that year's results listing.

 Golden Banana of Discord